AI Governance for Australian Enterprises: Procurement and Implementation Considerations

 AI Governance in the Australian Context

-Australian enterprise AI governance must be calibrated to the Australian regulatory environment.
+Australian enterprise AI governance is most effective when calibrated to the Australian regulatory environment.
 Several features of that environment distinguish it from the frameworks that dominate international governance literature, most of which is produced in a US or EU context.

 Australia does not currently have a single comprehensive AI regulation equivalent to the EU AI Act.
 Governance obligations are distributed across privacy law, sector-specific regulation, and voluntary standards.
 Organisations cannot assume that international compliance frameworks map directly to Australian requirements.

-The Australian Privacy Act and the APPs are the most immediately relevant mandatory framework for most private sector organisations.
+The Australian Privacy Act and the APPs are the most immediately relevant regulatory framework for many private sector organisations.
 APP 8 addresses cross-border disclosure of personal information, which is relevant wherever AI processing or data storage occurs offshore.
 APP 11 addresses the security of personal information, which is relevant to how AI systems are configured and monitored.
-Organisations should not require a specific AI privacy regulation to apply these principles.
-They apply to AI systems now, through the general obligations the APPs impose on personal information handling.
+Organisations may wish to seek advice on how the APPs apply to their AI systems and data handling practices.

 The federal government's AI governance agenda is developing at pace.
 The Voluntary AI Safety Standard's ten guardrails, covering areas including risk identification, human oversight, transparency, and accountability, reflect the direction of regulatory expectation.
-Organisations that treat these as the floor of their governance practice, rather than as aspirational guidance, are better placed for the mandatory requirements that are expected to follow.
+Many organisations use these guardrails as reference points when developing governance frameworks, particularly given ongoing policy discussions.

 For organisations in regulated industries, sector-specific guidance from APRA, ASIC, and the Australian Digital Health Agency provides the most operationally relevant governance requirements.
-These are the frameworks under which AI deployments will be scrutinised.
-Understanding them before deployment, not after, is the governance approach that avoids remediation.
+These frameworks may influence how AI-related risks are assessed within regulated environments.
+Understanding them before deployment may reduce the likelihood of remediation activity later.

 Building a Governance Structure: What Good Looks Like